AndrewJakubowicz/oldBlogContent/_posts/2016-10-5-mazeSolver.md

 ### States

-Something I really wanted to play with was a program with distinct states.
+I really wanted to play with a program with distinct states.

-I have a functional background and I've heard how global mutable states can bite you.
-This project has shown me that even with something extremely trivial with 3 states, can still start getting pretty messy.
+My functional programming brain was not impressed with my use of a global variable.
+I've learnt that a trivial program can become very messy once there are global mutable states.
+Mix that together with asynchronous programming...

 The three states are:

   - User editting
   - Animation playing
   - Solution playing

-Each state must be able to interrupt the other.
-(With the exception of the Animation and Solution interrupting editting.)

-I also wanted to seperate the animation of the solution as I wanted to play with easing.
-This tiny implementation of easing taught me so much.
+Solution animation was seperate to include easing.
+And wow easing is fun and not too challenging.

 ### Optimization

-I also ran into some very interesting optimization problems.
-These were mostly caused by the act of the user editting the maze.
+Many funny lagging bugs were fixed.
+All were associated with getting a good user editting experience.
-Editting the maze would run initialization code for the maze finding algorithm, or doing an expensive array allocation of empty arrays.
+Editting the maze would run initialization code for the maze finding algorithm, or do an expensive array allocation of empty arrays!!!

-Fixing these made the editor feel extremely responsive.
+Making code run _only_ when needed made for a fast program.

 ### Generators

-The algorithm is basically a simple backtracking implementation.
-However I can pause it using `yield` expressions.
+The algorithm is basically a simple [backtracking implementation](https://en.wikipedia.org/wiki/Backtracking).
+Using generators I can pause it using `yield` expressions.
+Thus logic and timing is __separated__.

-This allows the animation to call `requestAnimationFrame` at 60 fps, only grabbing the next change in the algorithm.
+This allows the animation to call `requestAnimationFrame` at 60 fps, only grabbing the next change in the algorithm when needed.
 I call `yield` every time the algorithm takes some kind of step.
 Hitting walls do not call `yield`.

-### But generators don't walk on all devices!
+### But generators don't work on all devices!

 In order to target older browsers I transpile the code twice.
 The code is written in __Typescript__.
 This is transpiled into __ECMAScript6__.